-TechRadar believes evaluating laptops based on their value proposition.
-As such, we review mobile computing devices, including Windows tablets, convertibles and laptops of all sizes against their own price and other options available on the market.
+TechRadar believes evaluating products based on their value proposition.
+As such, we review computing devices, including laptops, convertibles and desktops of all sizes against their own price and other options available on the market.
 Our review process is also underpinned by rigorous tests to determine the quality, performance and battery life of each machine.

 We begin by examining a laptop's design and build quality to see how solid it feels to the touch and whether it fulfils the role it was designed for.

 The overall build quality is important, so we go to great lengths to test the overall strength and durability of each system.
 We also assess the functionality of all ports, switches and latches.
 The quality of the screen is considered, with checks for brightness, evenness of tone, as well as any dead pixels identified.

 The final part of our initial tests deals with the weight of the machine and its relative portability.
 Next, we assess the overall usability of the machine, including the quality of the keyboard, touchpad and overall user interface.

 Before we begin testing every laptop by updating the system with the latest patches, firmware updates and drivers.
 No device stays frozen in time and while this means benchmarking numbers are a constantly moving – and often, rising – target, it's a part of our technological progress.

 To give every machine the benefit of the doubt, we also turn on "high performance mode" before testing.
 This ensures the integrated graphics as well as any other components inside the laptop are operating at their maximum performance.
 Similarly, we switch laptops to "balanced mode" in the power options before battery tests to ensure they don't run out of juice prematurely in a setting that isn't intended for use on battery.

 As every device is tested using the same suite of benchmark tests, its performance can easily be compared against rival products.
 Each review is accompanied by the test results for that machine, as well comparisons to its closest competitors.